-At the green infrastructure Framework scale the assessment of cultural heritage is concerned with key sites and historic landscapes.
+2.96 At the Network scale the assessment of cultural heritage is concerned with key sites and historic landscapes.
 This includes historic parks and gardens, battlefields, archaeological features and monuments, remnants of an industrial and military past, as well as the grain of the historic landscape as reflected in its field patterns and land-use.
 For example the present day Sussex landscape and its structural elements can be traced back to early medieval times.
 Traces of medieval enclosure can be seen in the irregular pattern of fields; and the rich legacy of medieval and post-medieval landscapes of West Sussex includes the distinctive assart landscapes.
 The size and shape of fields and their boundaries are direct links to past uses and changes.
-Unenclosed and unimproved landscapes include the commons, Downland, greens and heaths.
-Other links to the past include ancient woodlands and remaining areas of wood pasture and historic parklands.